stevedekorte/ActorKit/README.txt

 About:

-	ActorKit extends NSObject to allow all objects to become actors.
+	ActorKit allows any object to become an actor.

 	Each actor has an os thread and a queue of incoming messages which it processes in first-in-first-out order.

-	Any message to an actor returns a "future" object which only blocks when it is accessed.
+	Any message to an actor returns a "future" object which is a proxy for the result and only blocks when it is accessed.

 	Futures detect and raise an exception in situations that would cause a deadlock.